PID CONTROL

 PID Control

-PID control (a.k.a. three-term control1) is a very common technique for controlling a system in which you have a desired set-point for the system to be in, and are able to control this with one variable.
-PID is an acronym for Proportional-Derivative-Integral, and describes the three mathematical processes used to decide on a output to the control system.
+PID control (a.k.a. three-term control1) is a control technique using feedback that is very common in industrial applications.
+It is a good technique to use when you have a desired set-point for a process (system) to be in, and are able to control this with one variable.
+PID is an acronym for Proportional-Derivative-Integral, and describes the three mathematical processes used to calculate the output needed to control the process.

-that you want controlled (e.g. temperature of the heater) and a single variable you can adjust called the control variable CV
+) that you want controlled (e.g. temperature of the heater) and a single variable you can adjust called the control value ( or CV

 (proportional), I